Do You Know Your Rights When An Animal Attacks You In Illinois?

 I am attorney Roger D. Rudich.
 With over 30 years of experience, I have helped individuals in Chicago and surrounding communities with dog bite and other personal injury claims.

 If you have been injured from an animal bite or knock-down, I invite you to schedule a free consult with me to discuss your situation and the requirements of the law in greater detail.

-Even if your wound does not look serious, it can easily become infected or have underlying issues.
 Don’t wait to seek medical attention.
-If you’re unsure, contact my office.
+Even if your wound does not look serious, it can easily become infected.